 When the final Prophet of God came, the heavy burden of believing the next messenger has been dismissed forever.
 The Qur’an includes alleviations in several judicial and daily life issues of believers:

-Those who were granted divine Scriptures before the Qur’an have clear references in their Books to the qualities of the forthcoming Book, the Messenger and his acts.
-So, they could easily recognize the final Book which confirms the Scriptures at their hands:
+Those who were granted divine Scriptures before the Qur’an have clear references in their Books to the qualities of the forthcoming Book, the Messenger, and his acts.
+So, they could easily recognize the final Book which confirms the Scriptures in their hands:

-For example, the Gospel has a section in it which shows that the direction of prayer would be changed from Jerusalem to another direction, which has come true through the revelation of the Qur’an:
+For example, the Gospel has a section in it which shows that the direction of prayer would be changed from Jerusalem to another direction:

 ““Sir,” the woman said, “I can see that you are a prophet.
 Our ancestors worshiped on this mountain, but you Jews claim that the place where we must worship is in Jerusalem.”
 “Woman,” Jesus replied, “believe me, a time is coming when you will worship the Father neither on this mountain nor in Jerusalem.”
 (John 4:19-21)